GabeScott/standard-works-vault/General Conference/1973 October - “Behold Thy Mother”.md

 Last Christmas I talked to the proprietress of a Salt Lake City nursing home.
 From the hallway where we stood, she pointed to several elderly women assembled in a peaceful living room.
 She observed, “There’s Mrs. Hansen.
 Her daughter visits her every week, right at 3:00 p.m. on Sunday.
 To her right is Mrs. Peek.
 Each Wednesday there is a letter in her hands from her son in New York.
 It is read, then reread, then saved as a precious piece of treasure.
 But see Mrs. Carroll; her family never telephones, never writes, never visits.
 Patiently she justifies this neglect with words which are heard but do not convince or excuse, ‘They are all so busy.’”
 Shame on all who thus make of a noble woman “mother forgotten.”

-“Hearken unto thy father that begat thee,” wrote Solomon, “and despise not thy mother when she is old.”
-(Prov.
-23:22.)
+“Hearken unto thy father that begat thee,” wrote Solomon, “and despise not thy mother when she is old.” ([[Proverbs 23.22|Prov.
+23:22]].)
 Can we not make of a mother forgotten a “mother remembered”?

 Men turn from evil and yield to their better natures when mother is remembered.
 A famed officer from the Civil War period, Colonel Higgenson, when asked to name the incident of the Civil War that he considered the most remarkable for bravery, said that there was in his regiment a man whom everybody liked, a man who was brave and noble, who was pure in his daily life, absolutely free from dissipations in which most of the other men indulged.